Our Readers Write: Positive differences; demonstrations; thanks for help

 What’s on YOUR mind?

 Letters published in the PB Monthly express views from readers about community matters.
 Submissions of related photos also are welcome.
 Letters reflect the writers’ opinions and not necessarily those of the newspaper staff or publisher.
 Letters are subject to editing for brevity, clarity and accuracy.
-To share your thoughts in this public forum, email them with your name and city or neighborhood of residence to email@example.com.
+To share your thoughts in this public forum, email them with your first and last names and city or neighborhood of residence to email@example.com.